 Not in the slightest.
 But let’s rip the band-aid off: You might learn that you’ll need to create or update a portfolio to get the role you want.
 But don’t sweat it: We can help you make a plan to tackle this — even if you think you don’t have anything to put into a portfolio.

 But you might instead learn that your skills and passion are the best fit for a role or industry where they’ve never even seen a content portfolio and wouldn’t know to ask for one.
 That’s because UX jobs aren’t the only kinds of jobs, tech companies aren’t the only kinds of companies, and there are lots and lots and lots of content career opportunities out there in a variety of industries – whether you’re more of a strategist and writer, or whether you work visually and have lots of cool stuff to put in a more traditional design portfolio.

 When are events like group coaching calls or community workshops held?
 Will they work for my timezone?

 Event scheduling will adjust over time to respond to the availability of our members.
 I can’t coach an empty room or lead a workshop for no one!
 Community events are typically an hour, or 90 minutes for workshops, and will primarily be held on weekdays — they may be during the work day or in the evening, depending on your timezone.
 But again, this can evolve as the membership evolves.
 Some of our programming will be recorded and available on demand.

 Can I sponsor someone or pay for a scholarship?

 First of all, thank you!
-One option to sponsor a participant is to simply complete the checkout process yourself, entering the sponsored party’s name and email where participant details are requested.
-If you’re generally interested in making the CCA available to more people, please send a note to firstname.lastname@example.org and we can discuss options, including CCA community sponsorships, co-designing a scholarship program for your organization, that sort of thing.
-Open to ideas!
+If you would like to pay for someone who has already been accepted, you’ll just need to ask them for a link to complete the registration on their behalf.
+If you’re interested in making the CCA available to more people, please send a note to firstname.lastname@example.org and we can discuss options, including CCA community sponsorships, co-designing a scholarship program for your organization, that sort of thing.